rt106/rt106.github.io/ALGORITHM_SDK.md

-# How to add your own algorithms to Rt 106
+# Adding algorithms to Rt 106
 Rt 106 makes it easy to add your own algorithms.
 The procedure for adding an algorithm would be expected to take 2-3 hours, depending on the complexity of your algorithm.

 (If your algorithm follows a vastly different paradigm or workflow than has previous been integrated into the Rt 106 platform, requiring changes to the platform itself, the process may take longer.)